Caring for your Menstrual Cup

 - Rinse with fresh cold water.
 This helps stop it becoming discoloured or start smelling.

-- After rinsing in cold water, wash with hot water and a mild, perfume-free, oil-free soap, dedicated menstrual cup cleansing wash, or Apple Cider Vinegar to remove any bacteria from its surface.
+- After rinsing in cold water, wash with hot water and a mild, perfume-free, oil-free soap, or dedicated menstrual cup cleansing wash, to remove any bacteria from its surface.
 Ensure that the breathing holes are clear as well.

 - Rinse thoroughly.